Back to All Projects

 Dinner with Dinah is an immersive dinner and performance created, written, and co-directed by Trapeta B. Mayson, and co-directed by Yolanda Wisher, unfolding on the grounds of Stenton Mansion in Germantown.

-The work centers Dinah, an African-descended woman who was enslaved and later indentured at Stenton in the 18th century.
+The work centers Dinah, an African-descended woman who was enslaved at Stenton in the 18th century.
 Long known through fragments of archival record and oral tradition, Dinah is reimagined here as a fully dimensional woman—mother, grandmother, laborer, beloved, and ancestor.

 The experience unfolds in two acts with a prelude.
 Act I is a shared, family-style outdoor meal shaped by poetic prompts and guided conversation.
 Act II transitions into a performance in which multiple performers embody Dinah across interior states and moments through poetry, movement, and music.